wragge/teaching/working with collections.md

 | 12  | **Interfaces**: How do we use collections online?
 What alternatives are there to the familiar search box? |  |
 | 13  | Review |  |

-## Assessment

-1. Participation and presentation: Moodle reflections on weekly readings and activity.
-Presentation on the readings in assigned week.
-2. Collection proposal: Proposal to a fictional collecting organisation to accession a new collection -- address collection policy, significance and ethical issues; describe appropriate descriptive framework and metadata standards; identify issues for ongoing management and use and possibilities for exhibitions.
-3. Develop online collection